ComposioHQ/composio-fastapi/README.new.md

 > **NOTE**: This is a very simple agent without any state management and agentic loop implementation, so the agent won't be able to perform very complicated tasks.
 If you want to understand how composio can be used with agentic loops, check other cookbooks with more agentic frameworks.

-Now, to invoke this agent you need to authenticate your users with composio's managed authentication service.
+Now, to invoke this agent you need to authenticate your users with Composio's managed authentication service.

 ## Authenticating users

 <!-- TODO: redirect them to dashboard and remove complexity -->

-To authenticate your user's with composio you need an authentication config for the given app, in this case you need one for gmail.
-To create an authentication config for `gmail` you need `client_id` and `client_secret` from your [google oauth console](https://developers.google.com/identity/protocols/oauth2).
-Once you have the client secrets you can use following piece of code to setup authentication for `gmail`.
+To authenticate your users with Composio, you need an authentication config for the given app.
+In this case you need one for gmail.
+To create an authentication config for `gmail` you need a `client_id` and `client_secret` from your [Google OAuth2 Console](https://developers.google.com/identity/protocols/oauth2).
+Once you have the required credentials, you can use the following piece of code to set up authentication for `gmail`.

 ```python
 from composio import Composio